 Bottom Bay Beach

 A tranquil hideaway, no resorts or beach bars here.
-Located on the South East coast, come prepared with drinks and food.
-Tall skinny coconut palms line the beach, you might find a local willing to climb up and get a fresh one for you to drink.
+Botton Bay Beach stands out from the crowd as it has escaped overdevelopment.
+Located on the South East Coast, Bottom Bay Beach is surrounded by high coral cliffs, making it an amazing corner of the world.
+Tall skinny coconut palms line the beach, you might even find a local willing to climb up and get a fresh coconut for you to drink.
 This truly is a castaway beach!